zackjohnson298/PySink/docs/source/examples/basic_parts/basic_part_a.rst

 Part A - Starting an AsyncWorker
 ================================

-Let's start by using the :class:`~PySink.AsyncWorker` 's default task to see the signals it emits and how to receive those signals by connecting them to callbacks.
+Let's start by using the :class:`AsyncWorker's<PySink.AsyncWorker>` default task to see the signals it emits and how to receive those signals by connecting them to callbacks.
 By default, the :class:`~PySink.AsyncWorker` will perform a demo task of counting to five with a delay of 1 second between counts.
 Generally a worker emits three kinds of signals, a :attr:`~PySink.AsyncWorkerSignals.started` signal, a :attr:`~PySink.AsyncWorkerSignals.progress` signal, and a